 - The spmgr add command used to display an incorrect warning message in HP-UX 11.0 when there were no LUNs to add from the unattached list.
-This problem has been fixed and now the system displays an appropriate warning message when this issue occurs. - The spmgr delete command used to display an incorrect message when it was not able to delete all the LUNs.
-This problem has been fixed and now the system displays an appropriate error message when this issue occurs. - Under certain scenarios, if LUN collision occurs, after running the ioscan and insf commands, sdisk claims the device paths.
-This issue has been fixed in the current release.
-See Avoiding problem situations section for more information about LUN collision. - The spmgr select command used to display a warning message indicating that a LUN belongs to a LUN group, even though the selected LUN was not part of a LUN group.
+This problem has been fixed and now the system displays an appropriate warning message when the issue occurs. - The spmgr delete command used to display an incorrect message when it was not able to delete all the LUNs.
+This problem has been fixed and now the system displays an appropriate error message when the issue occurs. - The spmgr select command used to display a warning message indicating that a LUN belongs to a LUN group, even though the selected LUN was not part of a LUN group.
 This issue has been fixed in this version of Secure Path. - The issue in removing the depot files from /tmp directory after un-installation, has been resolved. - Under certain scenarios, the spmgr add command used to corrupt the data structures and hanged the system after a subsequent issue of ioscan command.
 This issue has been fixed in this version of Secure Path. - Now, Secure Path for Active-Passive disk array no longer logs and displays the incorrect message (Configuration error.
 Invalid or missing target/LUN WWID entry for 60001FE1000FE8600009105071230009 on array 50001FE1000FE860.) when a new LUN is presented to the host and ioscan is run.